eda-labs/nfd24-lab/docs/lab2.md

 hide: navigation
 ---

-# Lab 2: It's Friday...
-Go Ahead, Push to Prod!
+# Lab 2: Truely Declaritive with Transactionality!

 Need to add a VLAN to your data center?
 Push some new ACLs or BGP policies on your border leafs?
 Best not attempt that on a Friday in case something goes wrong.
 But what if it were safe to do so?
 What if you knew exactly what was going to happen before making the change and knew that if anything were to go wrong the entirety of your network would be rolled back to a good working state?

-Enter EDA, your network change savior, the ambassador of stress free weekends.
+Enter EDA, your network change savior, the ambassador of stress free weekends!

 In EDA every configuration change is done in an all-or-nothing fashion and transacted in Git.
 Always.
+And declarative!

 If the desired state is not achievable even on a single device, the whole transaction is pronounced failed and the changes are reverted immediately from all of the nodes.